s1monfarrow/mostlymonkey/rulesoftheroad.md

 Where is the state?
 If you’re doing anything of use there must be persistence somewhere.
 Understand the scope of the persistence.
 It’s actually what defines the boundaries of the service.

 Queue’s count as state.
-(In a way persistence is queues, or at least order, see linearisation)
+(In a way persistence is queues, or at least order)

 ### Communication